RitIfy-Git/Sample-Microservice/README.md

-# Simple Flask Microservice
+# Simple Text-Based Microservice

-This is a minimal Flask microservice with a health endpoint.
-Includes GitHub Actions CI workflow.
+This is a minimal Python script used to demonstrate CI/CD using GitHub Actions.
+It requires no external packages or internet access.